 Why are parent-teacher relationships important?

 I am a parent, and I have also previously been a classroom teacher.
 I know that the struggle to have a good working relationship as parents and teachers is real.
-I also know that having a good working relationship between teachers and parents is an extremely important part of a student’s academic success.
+I also know that having a good working relationship between teachers and parents is an extremely important part of a student’s academic success and reading ability.

 There have been times in my own relationship with my children’s teachers that I have not been involved.
 They have had teachers whom I knew well, and there were teachers whom I wouldn’t recognize if I saw them at the grocery store.
 If I switched roles and put on my teacher hat, I could say the same thing about those relationships.
 There have been parents I’ve known well, and there were parents I wouldn’t have recognized if I ran into them at the grocery store.
 I could try to put the blame on parents or on teachers, but I would rather make a few observations and suggestions as to how to make the parent-teacher relationship better.
 I want to focus on three main things: expectations, communication, and realizations.